 - Annual Flu Jab

-Free therapy service of up to six sessions per issue, per year (each session lasts 45 50 minutes) - First Aiders
+- Free therapy service of up to six sessions per issue, per year (each session lasts 45-50 minutes)

 - Access to Mental Health First Aiders